Ineos: Many subsidiaries acquired

 There have been three distinct phases of Ineos's growth.
 The first phase spanned over ten years, with Ineos acquiring 22 companies between 1998 and 2008.
 The two most notable of these were Innovene, the olefins and derivatives and refining subsidiary of BP, in October 2005 for $9 billion, and ICI's commodity chemicals business in 2001.

 The second phase between 2008 and 2010 saw a period of consolidation as the company tackled the impact of the global recession.
 As production of consumer goods, cars, and construction fell during this period, the company saw sales and earnings fall.
 During this period a major competitor LyondellBasell filed for bankruptcy.
 Some predicted a similar fate for Ineos but the company emerged from this period intact.

 The third phase commenced in 2011.
 In this phase the company has continued to grow through a series of strategic joint ventures.

 In June 2011, the largest of these, Petroineos, was completed.
 It is a 50:50 joint venture between Ineos and PetroChina.
 It combines Ineos's refining interests at Grangemouth, Scotland, and at Lavéra near Martigues, France (about 30 miles west of Marseille), with PetroChina's access to upstream raw materials.

 In June 2011, Ineos and BASF combined their styrene businesses to form another 50:50 partnership, Styrolution.

 Ineos's growth has continued through this period, expanding production in the US and China.
 Most recently Ineos announced a joint venture with Solvay bringing together their European polyvinyl chloride businesses.

-Ineos's heritage is in a number of well-known blue chip chemical companies.
-These include Amoco, BASF, Bayer, Borealis, BP, Degussa, Dow Chemical Company, DuPont, Enichem, Erdölchemie, Hoechst AG, ICI, Innovene, Lanxess, Monsanto, Norsk Hydro, Phenolchemie, Rhodia, Sasol, Solvay, Tessenderlo Chemie, UCB, Unilever and Union Carbide.
-The company was formed in 1998 to implement a management buyout of the former BP petrochemicals assets in Antwerp, Belgium.
-Since then, it has expanded by purchasing several other businesses.
-Several of its divisions formerly belonged to BP, and others that have been divested by large companies such as Amoco, BASF, ICI, Dow Chemical, Solvay and UCB, as they have looked to focus more closely on their main product lines.
 In October 2005 Ineos agreed to purchase Innovene, BP's olefins and derivatives and refining subsidiary, which had an estimated 2005 turnover of US$25 billion, for $9 billion.
 The deal, which was completed on 14 December 2005, roughly quadrupled Ineos's turnover, which was previously around $8 billion.

 In 2007 Ineos formed a joint venture with Lanxess and created Ineos ABS, comprising Lanxess's activities in acrylonitrile butadiene styrene production, located in Tarragona.
 Ineos paid €35 million in a first tranche.
 In March 2010 Ineos Healthcare terminated its drug development programme for commercial reasons.

 Establishment of a biorefinery

-In February 2011 Ineos Bio broke ground on a landmark advanced biofuels facility in Florida.